./explain --fhe --audit-ready

-FHE Validation and Explainability.
-Two patent-pending technologies that make Fully Homomorphic Encryption production-ready: adversarial precision testing and encrypted SHAP explanations — with fhe_mode='ckks', the server never sees your data.
+Homomorphic encrypted SHAP explanations.
+Computes SHAP feature attributions entirely under Fully Homomorphic Encryption — with fhe_mode='ckks', the server never sees your plaintext data.
 Register your own models via a secure JSON API — no training data leaves your environment.
+Reproducible benchmarks, signed audit artefacts, and a verifiable SDK — see the Validation and SDK sections.

-Compute feature attribution explanations entirely under FHE when using fhe_mode='ckks'.
+Compute feature attribution entirely under FHE with fhe_mode='ckks'.
+Plaintext input never leaves your machine; server processes ciphertexts only.

 You send a feature vector — the attributes of the specific case you want explained.
 These are the same numbers your model used to make its prediction.